Info Stealer Abusing Codespaces Puts Discord Users at Risk

 Similarities with PirateStealer

 The API calls to a credit card payments processor containing credit card detailsare exfiltrated as well.
-It also cheques whether PayPal information has been added or not, likely to ascertain whether the user has acquired Discord Nitro, their paid subscription service.
+It also checks whether PayPal information has been added or not, likely to ascertain whether the user has acquired Discord Nitro, their paid subscription service.
 If a user wants to avail of a paid subscription, they have to enter their mode of payment, such as whether to use a credit card, PayPal, or Venmo account.

 Among the list of URLs being monitored, the following URL ends with ‘paypal_accounts’: